dylanon/tham-wp-theme/README.md

 6. Incorporate newly edited photography.
 7. Blog and Analysis single post view
   - *Older* and *Newer* post links now stay within each category (no mixing of categories).
+  - *Older* and *Newer* post links now stack & unstack depending on device size, and were moved above comments.
   - Add link back to Blog or Analysis page for easier navigation
   - Round *Leave a Comment* box corners for Blog posts.